 The latest from the Bureau of Labor Statistics:

-Nonfarm payroll employment edged up (+88,000) in April, and the unemployment rate was essentially unchanged at 4.5 percent, the Bureau of Labor Statistics of the U.S. Department of Labor reported today.
-Job gains continued in several service-providing industries, including health care and food services, while employment declined in retail trade and manufacturing.
+Nonfarm payroll employment increased by 132,000 in June, and the unemployment rate was unchanged at 4.5 percent, the Bureau of Labor Statistics of the U.S. Department of Labor reported today.
+Employment rose in several service-providing industries, while manufacturing employment continued to decline.
+Average hourly earnings rose by 6 cents, or 0.3 percent, over the month.